Can You Weld Black Iron Pipe? – [Safely]

 The easiest way to weld black iron pipe is by using a welding technique called arc welding.

-1. After your black iron pipe and the metal you want to bond it to is clean from debris and dirt, they need to be clamped together as firmly as they can be.
+1. After your black iron pipe and the metal you want to bond it to are clean from debris and dirt, they need to be clamped together as firmly as they can be.

 2. Arc welding uses intense electricity to create a heat high enough to melt both metals together.
 This process can also be called stick welding if an electrode is used to create an arc where the electricity is coming from.